“My Fetish Is Ruining My Life!”

 A lot of people don’t feel comfortable talking about their fetishes to people who know them well.
 Instead, they’ll go to websites where they can stay anonymous and confess their desires there.

-A quick look around the internet and the Escort England forum will show you how ashamed people have been made to feel about fetishes in their everyday life.
+A quick look around the internet will show you how ashamed people have been made to feel about fetishes in their everyday life.
 They feel better talking about it where they won’t be judged and instead understood.

 Yet many will say “help!
 My fetish is ruining my life!” so what do you need to do to stop this from happening?